 In his own words:

-I used many composition techniques to do this, from classical 4 voices writing to sampling, to overdub, to psychedelic improvisation.
-I wanted to let this music emerge and sink between various identities, without being afraid of making a faux paus – instead trying to speak languages that are foreigners to everybody. even through the various guests, conceived as “representatives”.
+I used many composition techniques to do this, from classical 4 voices writing to sampling, overdub, psychedelic jamming.
+I wanted to let this music emerge and sink between various identities, without being afraid of making a faux paus – instead trying to speak languages that are unfamiliar to everybody, even through the various featuring, conceived as “representatives”.
 It is a political vision.
-Contradiction, schizophreny, I wanted to ride them, ritualize them, show them.
-Not a contamination, but a struggle, a fight.
+Contradiction, schizophrenia, I wanted to ride them, ritualize them, show them.
+Not as a contamination, but as a struggle, a fight.

-I try to compose and, once written and recorded, handling the tracks as found objects, with continuous elevations and debasements – a total “shuffling the cards” (even Romano in the meanwhile was doing it with the film, editing the episodes and then shuffling them).
-Hiding the work of writing sometimes, and sometimes instead showing it naked, make it emerge.
-Writing straight, recording, letting it settle until the emotional detachment and then mistreating the material, improvising upon it, sometimes leaving everything to randomness to find new paths.
-This, for me, is a method and a liturgy. ”
+I try to compose and, once written and recorded, handle the tracks as they were found objects, with continuous elevations and debasements – actually “shuffling the cards” (even Romano in the meanwhile was doing it with the film, editing the episodes and then shuffling them).
+Hiding the composition process sometimes, and sometimes instead showing it totally naked, make it emerge.
+Writing “straight”, recording, letting the material settle until the emotional detachment comes, and then mistreating it, jamming upon it, giving space to randomness to find new paths.
+This, for me, is a method and a liturgy. >>

 ROMANO SCAVOLINI is probably known best for his movies „Un Bianco Vestito per Mariale“ (aka „Spirits of Death“), „Dog Tags – Platoon to hell“, „Savage Hunt“ or „Nightmare“. „L´Apocalisse delle Scimmie“ is starring John Phillip Law in his last role before his death.